cordmaximilian/mini_dwh/README.md

    ``dbt seed`` loads the CSVs from ``dbt/seeds/external`` into ``data/warehouse.duckdb``.

 3. **Automate the pipeline**
-   - Register active models using `register_model.py` and edit `pipeline_config.yml` to add the fetcher, desired models and schedule.
+   - Set the environment variables `FETCHER`, `MODELS` and optionally `SCHEDULE` to control the source, which dbt models run and how often the job should execute.
+For example:

      ```bash
-     poetry run python register_model.py your_model --activate
+     export FETCHER=sources.basketball.fetch
+     export MODELS=player_stats,player_efficiency
+     export SCHEDULE=daily
      ```

-   - Start the stack and Dagster will execute the job automatically according to the configured schedules:
+   - Start the stack and Dagster will execute the job automatically according to the configured schedule:

      ```bash
      docker compose up